-I am definitely one who loves having a good lemon water in the morning.
-For me, it’s a great, refreshing way to help me wake up.
+I am definitely one who loves having a good lemon water first thing in the morning.
+For me, it helps me wake up.

-Now, after recently coming across some posts floating around on the internet that questioned whether drinking lemon water in the morning was actually good for us, I decided to go investigate.
+After recently coming across some posts floating around on the internet questioning whether drinking lemon water was actually good for us, I decided to go and investigate.

 Benefits of Drinking Lemon Water